ROCm/HIP/docs/index.md

 # HIP documentation

-HIP is a C++ runtime API and kernel language that lets developers create portable applications for AMD and NVIDIA GPUs from single source code.
+The Heterogeneous-computing Interface for Portability (HIP) API is a C++ runtime API and kernel language that lets developers create portable applications for AMD and NVIDIA GPUs from single source code.

 ## Overview